 I don’t enjoy routines.
 This is very inconsistent with my ‘planner’ personality.
-I happen to always be planning in order to avoid falling into the same routines.
+I end up always planning in order to avoid falling into the same routines.
 Having kids has led me to appreciate the benefits of routines, especially when traveling with children during the holiday season.

 Huebner Bedtime Routine Helpers: